-Editor’s Note: Today we publish the 2016 Report on Australian constitutional law, which appears in the larger 44-country Global Review of Constitutional Law, now available here in a smaller file size for downloading and emailing.
+Editor’s Note: Today we publish the 2016 Report on Nigerian constitutional law, which appears in the larger 44-country Global Review of Constitutional Law, now available here in a smaller file size for downloading and emailing.

 —Solomon Ukhuegbe, Department of Public Law, University of Benin, Nigeria; Ph.D.
 (Osgoode Hall), Barrister; Chima Cletus Nweze, Justice, Supreme Court of Nigeria; Ph.D.
 (University of Nigeria)

 The Supreme Court of Nigeria currently comprises the Chief Justice of Nigeria and sixteen other Justices.
 Although the statute of the Court envisages as many as twenty-one, the present size is the largest in the history of the Court.
 Recent Chief Justices have resisted further expansion of the bench.
 Compulsory retirement age is set by the Constitution at seventy, but Justices may retire at sixty-five.
 Justices almost always serve out their tenure.
 Since 1999, for example, there has been only oneretirement before the age of seventy (illness).
 However, high membership turnover, because Justices mostly get appointed about the age of sixty (the average appointment age of the present bench is 59.5 years), means there are frequent vacancies on the bench.
 In 2016, membership turnover was about 20 percent.
 (Three Justices retired upon attaining seventy while four new Justices were appointed.)
 At present, only fifteen members are participating in the work of the Court due to recusal of two Justices because of corruption investigations.